asynkron/gam-web/src/docs/dotnet/Persistence.md

 # Persistence

 You can choose to have actors persist their state by using the `Proto.Persistence` module.
-The Persistence plug-in allows an actor to recover it’s state when it is started and supports three modes of operation:
+This allows an actor to recover it’s state when it is started and supports three modes of operation:

 - Event Sourcing
 - Snapshotting